fifieldt/meshtastic-map-backend/README.md

 ## Other Features

+### Limit area
+Specify a point with `--latitude` and `--longitude`, and set `--max-distance` to limit the nodes recorded to within that number of kilometers of the point.
+Set `--max-distance 0` to disable the limit.

 ### Exclusive mode
 If you only want to map your own nodes, list each node id (one-per-line) in a file and pass that file to the `--exclusive` parameter.